MrYsLab/python_banyan/docs/examples_intro.md

 ```

 ##### receive_loop_idle_addition
-Normally the receive idle loop is executed when no messages are present.
+Usually, the receive idle loop is executed when no messages are present.
-If you wish to perform some additional processing during
+If you wish to perform some additional processing during idle
-idle time, set this parameter to the function or method that you would like to be called.
+time, set this parameter to the function or method you would like to call.
 The function or method should be non-blocking.

 ```